centreon/centreon-collect/tests/README.md

 ### Bam
 - [x] **BABEST_SERVICE_CRITICAL**: With bbdo version 3.0.1, a BA of type 'best' with 2 serv, ba is critical only if the 2 services are critical
+- [x] **BABOO**: With bbdo version 3.0.1, a BA of type 'worst' with 2 child services and another BA of type impact with a boolean rule returning if one of its two services are critical are created.
+These two BA are built from the same services and should have a similar behavior
+- [x] **BABOOAND**: With bbdo version 3.0.1, a BA of type impact with a boolean rule returning if both of its two services are ok is created.
+When one condition is false, the and operator returns false as a result even if the other child is unknown.
+- [x] **BABOOCOMPL**: With bbdo version 3.0.1, a BA of type impact with a complex boolean rule is configured.
+We check its correct behaviour following service updates.
+- [x] **BABOOOR**: With bbdo version 3.0.1, a BA of type 'worst' with 2 child services and another BA of type impact with a boolean rule returning if one of its two services are critical are created.
+These two BA are built from the same services and should have a similar behavior
+- [x] **BABOOORREL**: With bbdo version 3.0.1, a BA of type impact with a boolean rule returning if one of its two services is ok is created.
+One of the two underlying services must change of state to change the ba state.
+For this purpose, we change the service used and reload cbd.
+So the rule is something like "False OR True" and then it's changed into "False OR False".
+And to pass from True to False, we change the service.
 - [x] **BAPBSTATUS**: With bbdo version 3.0.1, a BA of type 'worst' with one service is configured.
 The BA is in critical state, because of its service.
 - [x] **BA_BOOL_KPI**: With bbdo version 3.0.1, a BA of type 'worst' with 1 boolean kpi
 - [x] **BA_IMPACT_2KPI_SERVICES**: With bbdo version 3.0.1, a BA of type 'impact' with 2 serv, ba is critical only if the 2 services are critical
 - [x] **BA_RATIO_NUMBER_BA_4_SERVICE**: With bbdo version 3.0.1, a BA of type 'ratio number' with 4 serv